 be verified by a certified or licensed healthcare professional.
 Attached documentation from a certified or licensed healthcare professional indicating

-medical reasons.
+medical reasons is required.
 Students can learn more about applying for a medical exemption.
+(Please note: after filling out your information, scroll to the bottom of the form

 Due to either (i) a person’s sincerely held religious belief, observance, or practice, which includes any traditionally recognized religion, or (ii) beliefs, observances, or practices which an individual sincerely holds and that occupy a place of importance in that individual’s life, comparable to that of traditionally recognized religions.
 Documentation is not initially required.
 Students can learn more about applying for a religious exemption.